abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 The empty set is the set that has no elements, but how would we say this without referring to elements?

 We said that there exists a unique function that goes _from_ the empty set _to_ any other set.
-Or stated differently: the empty set is the only set such that there exists a function from it to any other set.
-In category theory we name this set the _initial object_ (as tracing all arrows backward to their source, we would eventually get here).
+But the reverse is also true: the empty set is the only set such that there exists a function from it to any other set.

 ![Initial object](../02_category/initial_object.svg)